Chenilles-Network/chenilles-network.github.io/roadmap.md

 ### Advanced Smart Contracts over State Channels

 Implement more interesting contracts on State Channels.
+Smart Contracts on Channels with more than two participants.
+Smart Contracts on a sub-network of Channels connecting more than two end-participants with many intermediaries.
+Better *Glow* for all the above situation.

 ### Advanced Support for Self-Custodial DEX